xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 We also need a way to set all of these values, but we don't want to give just anyone the ability to freely set these fields.
 We can ensure that in our setter functions, the account requesting the change is also the designated admin:

+### Enabling the mint and setting the expiration time

 ```rust
 public entry fun set_minting_enabled(